garengh4/learn-bootstrap/README.md

+## About
+- Install `live server` extension on VsCode and open `index.html` with it
+- Everything in folder is to run html in node

 ## Issues:
 - How to deploy `index.html` to cloud?
-- Install `live server` extension on VsCode and open `index.html` with it
+Impossible.

 ## Bootstrap Grid System
 - In bootstrap we devide into grid system: divide width into 12 columns because it is divisible by 2,3,4,6